kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### Phase 1: Getting Oriented

-**Glow's welcoming words**: *"Welcome to our community!
+**Trish's welcoming words**: *"Welcome to our community!
 Take your time to explore and get comfortable.
-There's no rush, and we're here to help."*
+There's no rush, and we're here to help.
+Let's make sure you feel absolutely at home!"*

 - **Learn about the project** and its goals
 - **Understand the community** and its values